kedars/esp-jumpstart-book/docs/en/rst/manufacturing.rst

 .. code:: bash

-    $ $IDF_PATH/components/esptool_py/esptool/esptool.py --port $ESPPORT write_flash 0x340000  my_mfg.bin
+    $ /path/to/idf/components/esptool_py/esptool/esptool.py -port /dev/cu.SLAB_USBtoUART write_flash 0x340000 device-164589345735.bin

-You may have to replace the */dev/cu.SLAB_USBtoUART* with the correct device name that appears on your host setup.
+You may have to replace the */dev/cu.SLAB\_USBtoUART* with the correct device name that appears on your host setup.

 Now if you boot up your firmware, it will work exactly as the firmware